-While agoraphobia can occur on its own, it’s often associated with panic disorder — a type of anxiety disorder in which a person experiences sudden, often seemingly out-of-the blue attacks of extreme fear (known as panic attacks) that reach a peak within a few minutes and trigger intense physical symptoms.
-Some of the most typical symptoms of a panic attack include chest pain, heart palpitations, trembling, feeling faint or dizzy, and shortness of breath.
-Because these attacks can be terrifying and physically overwhelming, once a person has experienced a panic attack they may begin to fear having one in public and thus develop an additional panic reaction to these situations.
+While agoraphobia can occur on its own, it’s often associated with panic disorder—a type of anxiety disorder in which a person experiences sudden, often seemingly out-of-the-blue attacks of extreme fear that reach a peak within a few minutes and trigger intense physical symptoms (known as panic attacks).
+Some of the most common symptoms of a panic attack include chest pain, heart palpitations, trembling, feeling faint or dizzy, and shortness of breath.
+Because these attacks may be terrifying and physically overwhelming, once a person has experienced a panic attack, they may begin to fear having one in public and thus develop an additional panic reaction to these situations.

-One of the most common and effective treatments for agoraphobia is psychotherapy, which involves working with a mental health professional who’s trained to guide people in setting goals and learning to practice skills to reduce anxiety.
-The most effective form of psychotherapy for agoraphobia is cognitive behavioral therapy (CBT), which helps people confront and challenge the sources of their anxiety.
+The most effective form of treatment for agoraphobia is cognitive behavioral therapy (CBT), which helps people confront and challenge the sources of their anxiety.
 Through CBT, people with agoraphobia learn to reduce anticipatory anxiety and the avoidance of feared situations, treat panic attacks, tolerate symptoms of anxiety, and develop ways to directly challenge their worries (such as the probability that unwanted events will occur in social situations).
-This treatment often involves real or imagined exposure (in a protected environment) to the situations or triggers that cause the fear.
+This treatment often involves real or imagined exposure (in a protected environment) to situations or triggers that cause their fear.
 CBT for agoraphobia generally takes at least eight to twelve weeks to produce results and has a low relapse rate.
-Other therapies such as hypnosis, meditation, and relaxation therapy — although considered less effective than CBT — have also been found to help some people experiencing agoraphobia.
+Other therapies such as hypnosis, meditation, and relaxation therapy—although considered less effective than CBT—have also been found to help some people experiencing agoraphobia.